All Of You

 I will never leak from your open cracks.

-Marked for execution, stalked by thr invisible,
+Marked for execution, stalked by the invisible,

 coins lodged somewhere inside our thighs,